 - Trail Project Funding and Approvals (April 15)

 What’s my time commitment?

-Every workshop will last an hour.
+Every workshop will last between an hour and an hour and a half.
 Most are scheduled for weekday evenings.
 Advanced reading or video viewing may be necessary in order to promote active discussion and participation during a given session.

 The Engaging New People Track is 7 months and the A.T.
 Cooperative Management, Volunteer & Project Leadership Track is 6 months.
 Options may be available to register for just a sequence within a track, as is available in A.T.
 Cooperative Management, Volunteer and Project Leadership.

 Organizational Leadership is different.
 The first session is 3.5 hours on a Saturday, and the subsequent cohort meetings will be determined by the members as a group.

 Who is this for?

 The tracks are intended for leaders (current and emerging) within A.T.
 Clubs, A.T.
 Communities, affinity groups and key partners.
 While designed for these audiences other volunteers with interest in the care of the A.T. are welcome to register to attend.

 Any new club leaders or community should sign up for the A.T.
 Cooperative Management System.
 Volunteer and Project Management sequence is designed for field leaders and club presidents.